nesquena/rabl/README.md

 ## Issues ##

+Check out the [Issues](https://github.com/nesquena/rabl/issues) tab for a full list:

- * I am sloppy and once again failed to unit test this.
-Don't use it in production until I do obviously.
+ * I am sloppy and failed to unit test this as I cobbled it together.
+Don't use it in production until I do, for now this is a fun experiment.
- * No support for Rails 3
+ * No support for Rails 3 yet, need a Railstie
+ * No configuration options yet for how to create the json (root nodes) :(
+ * Better Tilt template support (precompiling templates)
+ * Benchmarks and performance optimizations
+ * XML Support and potentially others

 ## Authors and Contributors ##

 * [Nathan Esquenazi](https://github.com/nesquena) - Creator of the project
 * [Arthur Chiu](https://github.com/achiu) - Core Maintainer, Riot Testing Guru

+More to come hopefully!
+Please fork and contribute, any help is appreciated!

 ## Inspirations ##